pymor.vectorarrays.numpy¶

 A

-vectors with each DOF set tovalue
+VectorArraycontainingcountvectors with each DOF set tovalue.

 - random(self, count=1, distribution='uniform', random_state=None, seed=None, reserve=0, **kwargs)[source]¶